parthshingari28/Simple-Calculator/README.md

 # Calculator-Js
 A calculator-js is a site that performs arithmetic operations on numbers.
-It can do addition, subtraction, multiplication, and division.
+It can do addition, subtraction, multiplication, division and mod.

 # Calculator-Js